 The Sinch Verification service takes care of all the different steps in a verification process and let developers focus on building great application while easily reinforcing their sign up and login processes.

-Note: If you use SDK it is mandatory to use callbacks to secure all transactions, i.e. when application is configured as "public" security the callback is used to allow/deny each transaction.
+Note: If you use SDK it is mandatory to use callbacks to secure all transactions, i.e. when the application is configured as "public" security, the callback is used to allow/deny each transaction.

 Back-end services such as authorization or data consolidation are also exposed over REST APIs, primarily for back-end to back-end integration.